 Part of what makes a Karlštejn Castle day trip from Prague so satisfying is the approach.
 The village of Karlštejn stretches along the road that climbs toward the castle gates — cobblestone streets, small shops, local restaurants and the castle looming larger with every step.
 The walk up takes around 20 minutes and the views back over the valley grow more remarkable with every turn.

 This day trip pairs naturally with Český Šternberk Castle — one of Central Europe's oldest inhabited castles, home to the same family since 1241.
 Price for the combined tour available on request.
+Or extend with a private day trip to Konopiště Castle — Archduke Franz Ferdinand's Habsburg residence in the wooded Central Bohemian countryside about 50 km southeast of Prague.

 Looking for more day trips from Prague?
 See our full collection.